ScientificCodingKids/RobotMesh/notes/engineering_notebook.md

 *When written the design process you must be extremely detailed.
 Also you need to include diagrams and illistrations.

-- Awards Info
+- Awards Info :trophy:

 Teams must have been awarded the Design or Excellence Award at a state/regional/provincial/national qualifying event to be eligible for Design at VEX Worlds.

 - Previous Year Demos

 **blah**

 _hi_

-- Forum Discussions
+- Forum Discussions :computer:

 - [ ] first
 - [ ] second